Aparna-da/Aparna-da/README.md

 - 👋 Hi, I’m @Aparna-da
-- 👀 I’m interested in Data Analysing, Ptofiling and Managing.
+- 👀 I’m interested in Data Analysing, Profiling and Managing.
 - 🌱 I’m currently learning Data Analytics.
 - 💞️ I’m looking to for Working student.
 - 📫 How to reach me